About Darden

 Martina Hund-Mejean (MBA ’88), Former Chief Financial Officer of Mastercard Worldwide

 Darden alumna Martina Hund-Mejean (MBA ’88) is a purpose-driven leader with inspiring advice for how future leaders can pursue their purpose successfully.
-Hund-Mejean currently serves as the head of the Darden School Foundation Board of Trustees, which oversees the Foundation’s strategies, providing an important link between the academic and business communities.
+Hund-Mejean served as chair of the Darden School Foundation Board of Trustees, which oversees the Foundation’s strategies, providing an important link between the academic and business communities.

 Faculty Thought Leadership and Practical Insights